physiopy/phys2bids/docs/contributorfile.rst

 To be merged, PRs have to:

-1. Pass all the Travis CI tests.
+1. Pass all the Travis CI tests, and possibly all the codecov checks.
 2. Have the necessary amount of approving reviews, even if you’re a long time contributor.
 You can ask one (or more) contributor to do that review, if you think they align more with the content of your PR.
 You need **one** review for documentation, tests, and small changes, and **two** reviews for bugs, refactoring and enhancements.
+3. Have at least a release-related label (or a `Skip release` label)
+4. Have a short title that clearly explains in one sentence the aim of the PR.
 3. Contain at least a unit test for your contribution, if the PR contains code (it would be better if it contains an integration or function test and all the breaking tests necessary).
 If you’re not confident about writing tests, it is possible to refer to an issue that asks for the test to be written, or another (Draft) PR that contains the tests required.

 As we’re trying to maintain at least a 90% code coverance, you’re strongly encouraged to write all the necessary tests not to drop below the threshold.
 If our coverance becomes too low, you might be asked to add more tests and/or your PR might be rejected.